domagojk/redux-orchestrate/README.md

 - debouncing
 - delaying

-redux-orchestrate uses "action in - action out" concept which is similar to other solutions like [redux-observable](https://github.com/redux-observable/redux-observable) and [redux-saga](https://github.com/redux-saga/redux-saga), but rather than using generators or Observables, everything is defined using an array of objects.
+redux-orchestrate uses similar (DDD/ES/CQRS inspired) solution used in [redux-saga](https://github.com/redux-saga/redux-saga) and [redux-observable](https://github.com/redux-observable/redux-observable), but rather than using generators or Observables, everything is defined with an array of objects.

 ## Installation
 ```bash